-This 5'x4' painting is one of several I have come to think of as views from the Ridge Route looking northward just before descending on I-5 into the San Joaquin Valley portion of California's Central Valley.
+This five-foot by four-foot painting is one of several I have come to think of as views from the Ridge Route, looking northward, just before descending on the I-5 into the southern end of California's Central Valley.
 The designation suggested itself some time after I completed the paintings.

 I’m not sure where my paintings come from.
 This doesn’t mean that they are not, however obliquely, related to reality.

 This photograph is of a sunset on Flathead Lake, in Montana.
 I often use this motif for paintings.
 The view across the lake motif of the painting beneath the sunset photograph incorporates a reference to the Moon on the Water koan.

 The photo of the universe, 14 billion light years from earth, shows an array of bright spots of varying colors and shapes — each spot is a galaxy.
 Some of the spots appear as points of light and look like stars, others are recognizably galaxies.